xdadrm/nixos_use_platformio_patformio-ide_and_vscode/README.md

 ### Prerequisites
 - **NixOS**: Installed on an x86-64 system.
 Follow the [official installation guide](https://nixos.org/download.html).
 - **Git**: Required to clone the repository.
+- **Permissions** If you want to be able to communicate with your microcontrollers via serial ports - you'll have to add your user to the dialout group

 ---